-Historically, these were set up as public walkways and spaces where people can always freely use.
+Historically, these were set up as public walkways and spaces where people can always freely use them.
 This has gone on for centuries and Bologna is characterised by the porticoes that crisscross the whole city.

-Some of the most notable is the wooden porticoes at casa Isolani (Strada Maggiore) and the vaulted high porticoes of “Dei Bastardini” (on Via D’Azeglio).
+Some of the most notable are the wooden porticoes at Casa Isolani (Strada Maggiore) and the vaulted high porticoes of “Dei Bastardini” (on Via D’Azeglio).
 Yep, the latter has quite a name!
 Apparently, we learned, that this was due to an old orphanage that was once based here centuries ago.

 The Quadrilatero Neighbourhood of Bologna is just shy of Piazza Maggiore and a totally easy area to visit when staying in the centre of Bologna.